GianlucaMattei/methyl.O/README.md

 Select Promoter Lengths | Set the promoter lengths Select Head Lengths | Set the head lengths
 Length Percentage of Altered Methylated CGIs | Set the length, in percentage, of overlaps between the the DMRs and the CGIs to be considered during the analysis
-Length Percentage of Altered Methylated Enhancers | Set the length, in percentage, of overlaps between the the DMRs and the enhancers to be considered during the analysis
 Beta Diff.
 Threshold | The beta threshold for each DMRs to be considered in the annotation Column Position of Beta Diff. | Select the column number where to find the beta difference Column's Position of Beta Values of Sample 1 | Select the column number where to find the beta values of sample 1